 Um, if I remember correctly, the theory was that you could get over your own fucked up shit by helping other people get over theirs.
 How’s that working out for you?

 Bitch, you have no idea how unwelcome you are right now.
-I will send my imaginary friend in there to beat your mother fucking ass if you don’t leave me alone!
+I will send my imaginary friend in there to beat your motherfucking ass if you don’t leave me alone!

 I cautiously lift my shade to see if anybody is still on this floor.
-There were several knocks at my door while I was filing, but there was no reason to answer them as there was nothing to say.
-Seeing the coast is clear, I walk down the hall and call the elevator.
+There were several knocks at my door while I was filing, but there was no reason to answer them as there’s nothing to say.
+Seeing that the coast is clear, I walk down the hall and call the elevator.
 The second floor is just as desolate as the tenth.
 I walk over to 239.
 Still unlocked, thank God.

 I turn on the lights and examine the room.
 Everything is just as I had left it—the bulletin board is still facing down on the floor and my portfolio is splayed open next to it, various papers from inside strewn on the floor.
 I replace the bulletin board and gather my papers into my portfolio.
 I don’t care if anything is missing—it really doesn’t matter.
 I go back over and turn out the lights.
 Looking back at the empty room, I feel a bit of melancholy.

 I walk over to a chair and sit down in the quiet, dark, empty space.
 I look at each empty chair and think about the people who would normally sit there.
 I had failed them.
 I had failed them all.
 Or had they failed me?
 I don’t know.
 But I had some big dreams when I first stepped into this room.
-Working at CCFW really made you feel like you could repair the world and all of its ails… until you got out into the real world.
-Nobody told me that everybody out here is as fucked up as me, if not more.
+Working at CCFW really made you feel like you could repair the world and all of its ails… until you get out into the real world.
+Nobody told me that everybody out here is as fucked up as I am, if not more.

 Hugging my portfolio to my chest, I feel my body shaking from sobbing.
 I don’t know why I’m crying.
-It’s really going to be a relief not having to deal with Christian Master of the Universe Grey.
+It’s really going to be a relief not having to deal with Christian Master of the Universe Grey anymore.
 How someone can make your pulse race and make you physically ill at the same time I’ll never know, but the days of worrying about it are over for me.
 I’m getting the hell out of here and going back to my practice—five days a week—while I decide if this is really what I want to do for the rest of my life.
 I wipe my eyes and walk to the door, leaving 239 behind forever this time.

 I empty my shredder into the garbage and take out Frank’s blank court report.
 I copy the report, white out all of Frank’s information on the copy and replace it with Grey’s information.
-Then I proceed to shred every piece of information I have related to him on these sessions—notes, contact information, even his completed court order.
+Then I proceed to shred every piece of information I have related to him from these sessions—notes, contact information, even his completed court order.
 At first, I thought about placing the shreds into his file to let him know what I really thought of him, but I’m sure I would spend time wondering what the finder of the masterpiece would think of my gesture… and I had already spent too much time thinking about all things Grey.
-Instead, I simply put the blank court order all by itself in Grey’s file and leave it in the center of the desk.
+Instead, I simply put the blank court order in Grey’s file all by itself and leave it in the center of the desk.
 I pick up my purse, briefcase, and few meager belongings, turn out the lights and lock the door.
 After I drop off the key in Ron’s mailbox, I go home to find some alcoholic beverage with my name on it.